Sant720/sandwich/content/docs/sandwich/core-principles.md

 > [!danger]
-> #### Avoid microwaving bread for toasting
-> Microwaves heat bread by agitating water molecules from the inside out, which causes internal steaming rather than drying.
-This often results in a **rubbery or tough crumb, loss of crisp crust, and rapid staling** as moisture redistributes and starches recrystallize.
+> **Avoid microwaving bread for toasting**.
+Microwaving bread often results in a **rubbery or tough crumb, loss of crisp crust, and rapid staling** as moisture redistributes and starches recrystallize.
 Always use dry-heat methods like a toaster, oven, or skillet to toast bread.

 ### Griddling